 How Long Does Feta Last In The Freezer?

-As usual when it comes to freezing food, it’s difficult to answer that question.
+As usual, when it comes to freezing food, it’s difficult to answer that question.

+Remember that it’s not like feta that’s frozen for more than 3 months goes bad or something.
 The only thing you should expect is that the quality will be a bit worse.

 How To Defrost Feta

-There are two options when it comes to thawing feta:
+There are two options for thawing feta:

 - In the fridge.
 Put the container or bag in the refrigerator for a couple of hours, or overnight.
 The only downside of this method is that it requires quite some time and a bit of planning.